 Feet – You will be balancing with a majority of weight on hands, but make sure to put a decent amount of weight in the heels of your feet for stability.
 I try to keep my feet slightly apart for more stability.
 Try to place the bottom of your feet flat on the floor

 Legs – It is more important to keep your body in a straight line from the top of your head to your knees, than to have straight legs.
+Try to keep your feet flat on the mat as you lift your booty up for an added challenge.
 If you are unable to support yourself with straight legs, then bend your knees and plant your feet to come into Catuspadapithamasana or Crab Pose (aka reverse table top) instead – see picture below.

 Hips – Your hips and glutes are the key to keeping your body straight from head to feet or knees.
 Therefore, tighten and lift your glutes to keep your hips in line with the rest of your body!